 INSTRUCTIONS FOR REQUIRED TEXT:

 B. Read An Experiment in Criticism by C.S.
 Lewis.
 Assignment: Mark the text as you read (see directions below).
-Bring the text to class Thursday, August 8th (periods 3-8) or Friday, August 9th (periods 1-2).
-This will count as a response paper grade.
+Bring the text to the second class period.
+This will count as a response paper grade for EN 102.